Introduction

 Archive Library

-The following snippet is taken from scripts/apple-books/archive.sh.
+The following snippet is taken from scripts/apple-books/macos-archive.sh.

 Archiving the library is as simple as running two rsync commands.
 This should save all the relevant Apple Books data and metadata to a single directory.
 Make sure to replace [PATH-TO-ARCHIVE] with a valid path to said directory.